-As a civilization, we are going through times, as humanity struggles to cope up with this pandemic of Coronavirus, or scientifically termed as COVID–19.
+As a civilisation, we are going through times, as humanity struggles to cope up with this pandemic of Coronavirus, or scientifically termed as COVID–19.

 How various data sources are being used to contain pandemics like COVID-19